Compensation for Board of Directors and Audit & Supervisory Board Members [CGC Principle 3.1(iii)]

 • Stock-based compensation

-Limit on the points granted per 1 fiscal year 80,000 points (1 point = 1 common stock)
+3 fiscal years/not more than ¥1,200 million(not more than ¥400 million per 1 fiscal year) Limit on the points granted per 1 fiscal year 240,000 points (1 point = 1 common stock)

-(Resolved at the 17th Annual Shareholders’ Meeting held on May 26, 2022, separately from monetary compensation)
+(Resolved at the 20st Annual Shareholders' Meeting held on May 27, 2025)

-(2) Audit & Supervisory Board Members
+(2) Audit & Supervisory Board members

 • Monetary compensation